robotsorcerer/robotsorcerer.github.io/research.md

 layout: page
 ---

 Hi there!
-I am a Researcher at Microsoft Research, New York, whose work combines the scientific elegance of machine learning and control theory with the practical impact of robotics -- to the end of developing principled data-driven analysis and synthesis for real-world dynamical systems.
+I am a Researcher at Microsoft Research, New York My work combines the scientific elegance of machine learning and control theory with the practical impact of robotics -- to the end of developing principled data-driven analysis and synthesis for real-world dynamical systems.

 Heretofore, I have applied my machine learning and control expertise to real-world clinical applications in medical physics as well as the consumer robotics industry.
-My close collaborations currently are with [John Langford](https://en.wikipedia.org/wiki/John_Langford_(computer_scientist)) and [Rafah Hosn](https://www.microsoft.com/en-us/research/people/raaboulh/) teams and fellow researchers with similar interests in the lab.
+My close collaborations currently are with [John Langford](https://en.wikipedia.org/wiki/John_Langford_(computer_scientist)) and [Rafah Hosn](https://www.microsoft.com/en-us/research/people/raaboulh/)'s teams as well as fellow researchers with similar interests in the lab.
 Currently, I am focused on a range of topics spanning safety-critical machine-learning systems, embodied intelligence for soft robotics, interactive machine learning, and devising optimally robust learning schemes for the control of nonlinear dynamical systems.

 #### **Community Service**